What is Reverse Osmosis?

 Granular Activated Carbon (GAC)

-GAC is used for both removing organic constituents and residual disinfectants (such as chlorine and chloramines) from water.
-GAC media is made from coal, nutshells, or wood.
-Activated carbon removes residual chlorine and chloramines by a chemical reaction involving a transfer of electrons from the surface of the GAC to the residual chlorine or chloramines.
+GAC removes both organic constituents and residual disinfectants (such as chlorine and chloramines) from water.
+Manufacturers make GAC media from coal, nutshells, or wood.
+Activated carbon removes residual chlorine and chloramines by a chemical reaction.
+It involves a transfer of electrons from the surface of the GAC to the residual chlorine or chloramines.
 The chlorine or chloramines ends up as a chloride ion that is no longer an oxidizer.

 The disadvantage of using a GAC before the RO unit is that the GAC will remove chlorine quickly at the very top of the GAC bed.
 This will leave the remainder of the GAC bed without any biocide to kill microorganisms.
-A GAC bed will absorb organics throughout the bed, which is potential food for bacteria, and eventually the GAC bed can become a breeding ground which can pass easily to the RO membranes.
+A GAC bed will absorb organics throughout the bed, which is potential food for bacteria.
+Eventually, the GAC bed can become a breeding ground which can pass easily to the RO membranes.

 Also, a GAC bed can produce very small carbon fines under some circumstances that have the potential to foul an RO.
-A cartridge filter should be placed after a GAC and before an RO to protect membranes from carbon fines.
+Place a cartridge filter after GAC and before RO to protect membranes from carbon fines.

 RO Data Trending and Normalization

-The RO membranes are the heart of the RO system and certain data points should be collected to determine RO membrane health.
+RO membranes are the heart of the RO system.
+It is important to collect certain data points to determine its health.
 These data points include system pressures, flows, quality, and temperature.

 Water temperature is directly proportional to pressure.
-As the water temperature decreases it becomes more viscous and the RO permeate flow will drop as more pressure is required to push the water through the membrane.
+As the water temperature decreases it becomes more viscous.
+Thus, the RO permeate flow will drop as more pressure is required to push the water through the membrane.
 Likewise, when the water temperature increases, the RO permeate flow will increase.
-As a result, RO system performance data must be normalized so flow variations are not interpreted as abnormal when no problem exists.
+Normalize RO system performance data to prevent mistaking flow variations for abnormalities when no actual problem exists.

-Normalized flows, pressures and salt rejection should be calculated, graphed and compared to baseline data (when the RO was commissioned or after the membranes were cleaned or replaced) to help troubleshoot any problems and determine when to clean or inspect the membranes for damage.
+Calculate, graph, and compare normalized flows, pressures, and salt rejection to baseline data.
+Obtain baseline data when commissioning the RO or after cleaning or replacing the membranes.
+This helps you troubleshoot problems and decide when to clean or inspect the membranes for damage.

 Data normalization helps show the RO membranes’ true performance.
-As general rule, when the normalized change is +/- 15% from baseline data, the cause should be investigated, and membranes cleaned.
+As a general rule, investigate the cause and clean membranes when there is a normalized change of +/- 15% from baseline data.
 Otherwise, RO membrane cleanings may not be effective at bringing the membranes back to near new performance.

 RO Cleaning